kalendar/assessments/srl/strategies/understanding/low-summary.md

 To enhance your skills at learning concepts and recalling information, read the strategies below.
 Click on the **More Info** button to learn even more.

-1. Have several short study sessions rather than one long study session
+1. Study material over several short study sessions rather than one long session.
-2. Use practice quizzes or tests to check your understand
+2. Use practice quizzes or tests to check your understanding of course material.
-3. Elaborate on information by using concept maps or making summaries
+3. Elaborate on information by using concept maps or making summaries.